kennethlove/local_changes/README.md

 2. Look for the label you want to roll back to.
 3. In the context menu for the label, choose **Revert**.

-## Viewing Recent Changes
+## Viewing Changes Across Recent Projects

-### Basics

-PyCharm allows you to view the summary of recent changes to all recent projects, the PyCharm configuration directory, etc. From the Recent Changes pop-up, you can browse through the history of changes, navigate to a particular change, compare versions, and revert changes if necessary
+While it's not part of the Local History feature, PyCharm also allows you to view the summary of recent changes to all recent projects, the PyCharm configuration directory, and more.
+From the Recent Changes pop-up, you can browse through the history of changes, navigate to and inspect a particular change, compare versions, and revert changes if necessary.

 ### Viewing recent changes